viddarepos/articles/README.md

 5. Once the application is running, navigate to the registration page and create a new user account.
 This step is necessary to initialize the database with the required tables.

-6. After registering a new user, open the 'database.sql' file included in the repository.
+6.After registering a new user, open the 'database.sql' file included in the repository.
+Import the necessary queries.
+Then, you can log in as an administrator using the following credentials: admin@gmail.com for the email and Admin123! for the password.

 7. Copy all the contents of the 'database.sql' file.